Dr Matthew Cobb, A Marginalised Sea: Indigenous Cultures and Trade Systems in the Red Sea (Rome)

 The conference consisted of two days of research presentations, followed by a half-day workshop on the ‘state of the art’ of Red Sea scholarship.There were a range of papers and topics covered during the conference, including evidence for Meroetic involvement (or lack thereof) in the Indian Ocean trade, to the importance of local maritime fishing communities in the Red Sea.

-My paper topic focused on the indigenous peoples of the Eastern Desert region in the first to third centuries CE, and in particular how they responded and impacted upon the Red Sea trade.
+My paper topic focused on the indigenous peoples of the Eastern Desert region in the first to third centuries CE, with a key differences and in particular how they responded and impacted upon the Red Sea trade.
 The paper explored how acts of violence on the one hand, and cooperation on the other, impacted on the ability of merchants from the Roman world to engage in the Indian Ocean trade.
 While the trip was something of a flying visiting – most of the site seeing was done on the taxi rides to and from the airport – it was nevertheless, very enjoyable.

 It was a great opportunity to attend the conference, listen to the various papers, and engage in really stimulating discussions.